cccorn/AP-loss/README.md

 │   ├── resnet50-pytorch.pth
 |   ├── resnet101-pytorch.pth
 ```
-We use the ResNet-50 and ResNet-101 pre-trained models which are converted from [this repo](https://github.com/KaimingHe/deep-residual-networks).
-We provide the converted pre-trained models at [this link](https://1drv.ms/u/s!AgPNhBALXYVSa1pQCFJNNk6JgaA?e=PqhsWD).
+We use the ResNet-50 and ResNet-101 pre-trained models which are converted from [here](https://github.com/KaimingHe/deep-residual-networks).
+We also provide the converted pre-trained models at [this link](https://1drv.ms/u/s!AgPNhBALXYVSa1pQCFJNNk6JgaA?e=PqhsWD).

 ### Training